 \textbf{Spectral Change Maximization.} Motivated by our observation in Section~\ref{sec:invariant}, instead of setting fixed values for $\mathbf{\Delta}$ as in uniform perturbation, we propose to optimize it guided by graph spectrum.
 Specifically, we aim to search for $\mathbf{\Delta}$ that in expectation maximizes the spectral difference between the original graph and the augmented graph.
-Recall that we denote the normalized Laplacian matrix of $\mathbf{A}$ as $\text{Lap}(\mathbf{A})$, and the graph spectrum vector can be calculated by $\mathbf{\Lambda}=\text{eig}(\text{Lap}(\mathbf{A}))$.
-We formulate the following problem to search for the desired perturbation matrix $\mathbf{\Delta}$ in a single augmentation branch:
+Note that while the perturbations are sampled from $\mathbf{\Delta}$ via the resulting Bernoulli distributions, $\mathbf{\Delta}$ on all edges is jointly optimized.
+Denoting the normalized Laplacian matrix of $\mathbf{A}$ as $\text{Lap}(\mathbf{A})$, the graph spectrum can be calculated by $\mathbf{\Lambda}=\text{eig}(\text{Lap}(\mathbf{A}))$.
+We formulate the following problem to search for the desired $\mathbf{\Delta}$ in a single augmentation branch:

-where $\mathcal{S}=\{\mathbf{s}|\mathbf{s}\in[0,1]^{n\times n}, \|\mathbf{s}\|_1\leq \epsilon\}$ and $\epsilon$ controls the strength of graph perturbation.
-By solving Eq.~\ref{eq:one-way}, we obtain the optimal Bernoulli probability matrix $\mathbf{\Delta}^*$, from which we can sample augmented views that in expectation differ the most from the original graph in graph spectrum.
-Note that Eq. \ref{eq:one-way} only provides one augmented view; to further introduce flexibility for a two-branch augmentation framework and enlarge the spectral difference between the resulting two views, we extend Eq.~\ref{eq:one-way} as follows:
+where $\mathcal{S}=\{\mathbf{s}|\mathbf{s}\in[0,1]^{n\times n}, \|\mathbf{s}\|_1\leq \epsilon\}$ and $\epsilon$ controls the perturbation strength.
+By solving Eq.~\ref{eq:one-way}, we obtain the optimal Bernoulli probability matrix $\mathbf{\Delta}^*$, from which augmented views are sampled that in expectation differ the most from the original graph in graph spectrum.
+Eq. \ref{eq:one-way} only provides one augmented view; to further introduce flexibility for a two-branch augmentation framework and enlarge the spectral difference between the resulting two views, we extend Eq.~\ref{eq:one-way} as follows: